-This manual and the information contained herein are proprietary to REL, RSP Inc. and/or their related companies and/or subsidiaries (hereafter: "ROSSLARE").
-Only ROSSLARE and its customers have the right to use the information.
+This manual and the information contained herein are proprietary to ROSSLARE ENTERPRISES LIMITED and/or its related companies and/or subsidiaries' (hereafter: "ROSSLARE").
+Only ROSSLARE and its customers have the right to use the information

 No part of this manual may be re-produced or transmitted in any form or by any means, electronic or mechanical, for any purpose, without the express written permission of ROSSLARE.